finale-lua/jwluatesttoolkit/README.md

 4. In Finale, open the test file, `testtemplate/testtemplate-fin2011format.musx`.
 5. Run test script.
 Output appears in the Output window of ZeroBrane Studio.

-### JW Lua:
+### JW Lua or RGP Lua:

 1. In Finale, open the test file, `testtemplate/testtemplate-fin2011format.musx`.
-2. Open the JW Lua dialog.
+2. Open the JW Lua dialog (JW Lua) or the RGP Lua Console (RGP Lua).
-3. Select the `Development` tab.
+3. If using JW Lua, select the `Development` tab.
 4. Open the test script file you wish to run.
 5. Select the Run Script button.
-Output appears in the JW Lua window.
+Output appears in the console window.

 Note that with the current version of `jwluatesttools`, JW Lua generates several hundred errors, since JW Lua has not been updated since 2017.
-RGP Lua should generate no errors.
+The latest version of RGP Lua should generate no errors.

 ### Script Files